pascal-giguere/advent-of-code-2022/README.md

 ## How to run

-The main way to interact with puzzle solutions is through Jest tests.
+You can validate puzzle solutions by running Jest tests.

 **Prerequisites:**